 However, given the pace at which cities are expanding, city planners would not only need more space for urban ecology but would require innovative ideas to efficiently utilize the limited space.

-Therefore it is important that urban ecologists facilitate assimilating the knowledge of the structure and function of the urban-industrial techno-ecosystem, including material and energy exchanges, as well as the variables that influence biodiversity.
+Therefore urban ecologists must facilitate assimilating the knowledge of the structure and function of the urban-industrial techno-ecosystem, including material and energy exchanges, as well as the variables that influence biodiversity.

 Understanding urban ecology will help policymakers to ensure how humans and ecological processes may coexist to assist society in its quest to become more sustainable.